GeniusesOfSymfony/WebSocketBundle/README.md

 Launching Ratchet WS Server on: *:8080
 ```

-This means the websocket server is now up and running!
+This means the websocket server is now up and running !

+**From here, only the websocket server is running !
+That doesn't mean you can subscribe, publish, call.
+Follow next step to do it :)**

 ### Next Steps